 •Additionally, the state completed an on-site visit (observation and visits with individuals) which validated the position that these settings do not isolate and have HCB qualities and characteristics.
-Individuals participate in a variety of community activities off the grounds of the State ICF, their schooling and day supports/work activities are located off the grounds of the State ICF, their schooling and day supports/work activities are located off the grounds of the State ICF, their schooling and have full access within their homes, and have visitors as they choose.
+Individuals participate in a variety of community activities off the grounds of the State ICF, their schooling and day supports/work activities are located off the grounds of the State ICF, the homes reflect their individualized personalities, they have full access within their homes, and have visitors as they choose.
 These settings do not limit the individuals and have full access to the community.
 Visits with individuals were all positive, including indicating they were happy where they lived and individuals/guardians have made choices.
 A consumer voiced how he had lived elsewhere before and did not like it-enjoying where he lives now as people are nice and he can get out and do his own things.